Frequently Asked Questions

-A – We usually open the last Sunday in August and are open as long as there are apples, generally sometime in October.
+A – We usually open in mid- or late August and are open as long as there are apples, generally sometime in September or October.
 The actual opening and closing dates each year may vary, as we’re dependent on climate, size of the apple crop, and other factors beyond our control.
 Always check the u-pick page or our Facebook page for the most current information.

 Q – “If the reservation spaces are all taken, can we come anyway?”

 A – If the reservation spaces are filled, please make a reservation for the next Sunday.
-If this is not possible, come anyway and pay the $10.00 fee, planning your arrival on the half hour in the afternoon.
-(We ask people to make online reservations for a specific day and time in order to spread guests out throughout the day, which makes for a better experience for everyone.)
+If this is not possible, come anyway and pay the $12 fee, planning your arrival on the half hour in the afternoon.
+We ask people to make online reservations for a specific day and time in order to spread guests out throughout the day, which makes for a better experience for everyone.